GabrielePintus/GMOO-Project/README.md

 This is the repository for the project of Global and Multi Objective Optimization course at the University of Trieste.

-The goal of the project is to implement a hyperparameter optimization algorithm using a genetic algorithm.
-Test this algorithm on several models and datasets and compare the results with other popular optimization algorithms such as Bayesian Optimization with Gaussian Processes.
+The goal of the project is to implement a hyperparameter optimization algorithm using evolution strategies.
+The method is then tested on several models and benchmark datasets.

 ## Models